Syfy Insider Exclusive

 With his penetrating gaze, high cheekbones, pale flesh, and an unparalleled talent for assuming one hell of a sinister grin, Bill Skarsgård already gives off the aura of a calculating vampire lord — no makeup or prosthetics required.

-But if you're going to play Count Orlok, aka the OG cinematic bloodsucker, in a modern remake of Nosferatu, it doesn't hurt to go the extra undead mile.
+But if you're going to play Count Orlok, aka the OG cinematic bloodsucker, in a reimagining of Nosferatu, it doesn't hurt to go the extra undead mile.
 In a recent interview with Empire for the magazine's January 2024 issue, writer-director Robert Eggers promised that audiences won't be able to recognize the IT and John Wick: Chapter 4 actor when the film hits theaters on December 25, 2024.

 "I think the main thing is that he's even more a folk vampire.
 In my opinion, he looks like a dead Transylvanian nobleman, and in a way that we've never actually seen what an actual dead Transylvanian nobleman would look like and be dressed like," teased Eggers, who has wanted to place his own spin on the seminal vampire movie for decades.
 "Also, I'll say that Bill has so transformed, I'm fearful he might not get the credit that he deserves because he's just... he's not there."